 In 2011 Nazeem performed with Fear of a Brown Planet at the Edinburgh Festival Fringe, the world’s largest arts festival, and received the highest accolades given that year from the esteemed Guardian newspaper.
 That same year FOABP was the focus of an episode of Australian Story.
 The episode documented Aamer Rahman and Nazeem’s lives in Australia as well as their debut performances in Edinburgh and London.

 Performing as the support act for renowned US comic (and Nazeem’s idol) Dave Chappelle in his 2014 Australian tour was another career highlight and also a dream fulfilled for Nazeem.
 To add to this list of ever growing credits; Burn Your Passport, Nazeem’s first Comedy Podcast recently won iTunes Best Comedy Podcast of 2016.
 Launching in only April of this year, it was one of the first round of Podcasts to be commissioned by ABC Radio and is also ranked in the Top 20 most listened to Podcasts in Australia.

 In 2015 Nazeem’s first ever solo stand-up tour was one of the most successful shows to come out of the Melbourne & Sydney International Comedy Festivals and was nominated for a Helpmann Award for Best Comedy.
 His 2016 follow up show was equally as successful and toured around Australia and NZ, Antwerp, Paris and sold out London’s prestigious Soho Theatre, twice over.

-This year Nazeem returned to the Edinburgh Fringe and once again he managed to impress the harshest critics and won himself new audiences with a completely sold out run!
+In 2016 and 2017, Nazeem returned to the Edinburgh Fringe and once again he managed to impress the harshest critics and won himself new audiences with a completely sold out run!
 A rarity even for Edinburgh Fringe veterans.

 “Hussain is a wonderful comedic artist who blends observation with comedy that crafts an intelligent and hilarious show”